 - create a complying development pathway for nominated development in large scale precincts where upfront strategic assessment can suitably manage identified risks.

 Land that is eligible for master planning is shown on the land application map under the Western Parkland City State Environmental Planning Policy.

 To prepare a master plan within the Aerotropolis proponents must meet the criteria set out in the Western Parkland City State Environmental Planning Policy and the Western Sydney Aerotropolis Master Plan Guidelines (PDF, 247 KB).

 Generally, a master plan will:

 - apply to 100 hectares or more of adjoining land.
-Sites under 100 hectares may be considered if they meet certain criteria (such as strategic alignment, economic and public benefit, design excellence and infrastructure delivery)
+Sites under 100 hectares may be considered if they meet criteria relating to strategic alignment, economic and public benefit, design excellence and infrastructure delivery

 - align with a precinct plan that applies to the land, or where an amendment to the precinct plan is sought, achieves a superior planning outcome